omaraflak/omaraflak.github.io/markdown/cuda.md

 > What are those `__global__`, `blockDim`, `blockIdx`, `gridDim`, `<<<...>>>` ?

 First, `__global__` is how we define a kernel in CUDA.
 The function `add_kernel` will now be executed on the GPU.
-As I said earlier, the GPU has its own memory which you need to allocate using `cudaMalloc` and to which you can copy data with `cudaMemcpy`.
-When the data is processed and you want to read it, you need to move it from the GPU back to the CPU.
+As I said earlier, the GPU has its own memory which you need to allocate using `cudaMalloc` (and free using `cudaFree`) and to which you can copy data with `cudaMemcpy`.
+When the data is processed and you want to read it, you need to move it from the GPU **back** to the CPU.
 This is most of the boilerplate which I commented.

 ## Kernel Call